Environment, Climate, Conflict, and Peace (ECCP)

 2025 kicked off with a Community Action Planning Meeting.
 At that meeting, community members outlined their priorities for the year, which included building connections outside the ECCP, piloting different ways of coming together, meeting up in person, and a number of specific and concrete subtopics for collaborative exploration.

-In 2025, we’re introducing an ECCP Community Fund.
+In 2025, we introduced an ECCP Community Fund.

-For the first time, our community will introduce a modest Community Fund.
-Members will have the opportunity to propose ideas that align with the ECCP’s mission and certain ideas will receive modest funding.
-Members will also have the opportunity to contribute to the fund.
+For the first time, our community introduced a modest Community Fund.
+Members had the opportunity to propose ideas that aligned with the ECCP’s mission and receive modest funding.
+Members also had the opportunity to contribute to the fund.
 The goal of this fund is to support the work of community members, build capacity, and strengthen trust across the community.
+It will be replenished and continued in 2026.

 ECCP 2025 Calendar

-This calendar will updated regularly with dates & times for ECCP meetings.
-Unless otherwise specified, all ECCP meetings are held on this zoom link: https://zoom.us/j/5866739532.
+This calendar will be updated regularly with dates & times for ECCP meetings.

 Interested in volunteering for the community?